 How long does it take to ship a container from China to Kenya?

-The average transit time for shipping a container from China to Kenya is approximately 20 to 30 days, depending on the port of origin, shipping method, and any potential delays.
+The average ocean transit time for a container from China to Kenya is often around 23–42 days, depending on the port of origin, whether the route transships, and potential schedule changes.

 Can I track my shipment from China to Kenya?